Darsstar/keyring-subprocess/README.md

     to make the vendored `keyring` importable.
 - Provides a `virtualenv` [Seeder](https://virtualenv.pypa.io/en/latest/user_guide.html#seeders)
   named `keyring-subprocess`.
+- Provides a `sitecustomize` entry point for the `sitecustomize-entrypoints` package.
+This can be useful if you install it somewhere that is not a so-called site directory by using Pip's `--target` flag.
+  - You can install both `keyring-subprocess` and `sitecustomize-entrypoints` in one go by executing `pip install keyring-subprocess[sitecustomize]`.

 ## Cons
 - It does require `keyring-subprocess` to be installed in the virtual environment associated with the `keyring` executable that is found.
-- Adds or replaces points of failures depending on how you look at it.
+- Adds, or replaces, points of failures.
+Depending on how you look at it.
 - Being able to import `keyring`, `importlib_metadata` and `zipp` but `pip list` not listing them might be confusing and not very helpful during debugging.